Host Organization: Mercy Corps

 First Year Placement

 Washington, D.C. (remote)

-During her first year, Lexi is working with Mercy Corps as a Program Specialist for Resilience, Sustainability & Integration.
-In this role, Lexi contributes to Mercy Corps’ work on the USAID Implementor-led Design, Evidence, Analysis & Learning (IDEAL) award and the Zurich Flood Resilience Alliance (ZFRA).
-Under IDEAL, Lexi collaborates to design and execute activities that support and train food security implementing partners in their efforts to improve program design, implementation, and knowledge management.
-Specifically, she supports work under the multi-sector integration, sustainability, and localization workstreams.
-She is currently leading an activity on the implementation of multipurpose cash programming in emergency food security projects.
-With ZFRA, Lexi is involved in several research projects, including focused on analyzing the true costs of floods on food security.
-She is also collaborating with the ZFRW advocacy team to track international climate financing commitments following the COP 26 and identify new climate advocacy efforts in the United States.
+During her first year, Lexi worked with Mercy Corps as a Program Specialist for Resilience, Sustainability & Integration.
+In this role, Lexi contributed to Mercy Corps’ work on the USAID Implementer-led Design, Evidence, Analysis & Learning (IDEAL) award and the Zurich Flood Resilience Alliance (ZFRA).
+Under IDEAL, Lexi collaborated to design and execute activities that support and train food security implementing partners in their efforts to improve program design, implementation, and knowledge management.
+Specifically, she led the localization workstream and conceptualized several knowledge sharing events on local engagement and across the humanitarian-development-peace nexus attended by participants all over the world.
+She also developed a report on integrating the “graduation approach” into USAID resilience and food security programming.

 With ZFRA, Lexi analyzed the impacts of flooding on food security and developed policy considerations.
 She also collaborated with the ZFRW advocacy team to host advocacy and influencing workshops in English and Spanish to partner teams.